top of page

 Steven Rea, author of The Hollywood Book Club (film critic for the Philadelphia Inquirer for 25 years)

-I was captivated immediately by Jake, just as Maddy was.
-And pulled right into the story not only by the romance, but all the connections with a time and world in which I grew up as well.
+I was captivated immediately by Jake, just as Maddy was - and pulled right into the story not only by the romance, but by all the connections with a time and world in which I grew up as well.
 Author Kim Gottlieb-Walker has a way of keeping a reader wanting to know what happens to her characters next, and providing authentic backdrops at the same time.
 Lenswoman is a wonderful read by a gifted storyteller.

 — Ina Hillebrandt, Speaker, Memoir Coach, Author: Pawprints, How to Write Your Memoirs,